uo-ec607/lectures/07-web-apis/07-web-apis.md

 ## Client-side, APIs, and API endpoints

-Recall that websites or applications that are built using a client-side framework typically involve something like the following steps:
+Recall that websites or applications that are built using a **client-side** framework typically involve something like the following steps:

 - You visit a URL that contains a template of static content (HTML tables, CSS, etc.).
 This template itself doesn't contain any data.
 - However, in the process of opening the URL, your browser sends a *request* to the host server.
 - If your request if valid, then the server issues a *response* that fetches the necessary data for you and renders the page dynamically in your browser.
 - The page that you actually see in your browser is thus a mix of static content and dynamic information that is rendered by your browser (i.e. the "client").

 All of this requesting, responding and rendering takes places through the host application's **API** (or **A**pplication **P**rogram **I**nterface).
 Time for a student presentation to go over APIs in more depth...

 ### Student presentation: APIs

 If you're new to APIs or reading this after the fact, then I recommend this excellent resource from Zapier: [An Introduction to APIs](https://zapier.com/learn/apis/).
-It's short, but you don't need to work through the whole thing to get the gist.
+It's fairly in-depth, but you don't need to work through the whole thing to get the gist.
 The summary version is that an API is really just a collection of rules and methods that allow different software applications to interact and share information.
-This includes not just websites and browsers, but also software packages like the R libraries we've been using.^[Fun fact: A number of R packages that we'll be using later in this course (e.g. `leaflet`, `plotly`, etc.) are really just a set of wrapper functions that interact with the underlying APIs and convert your R code into some other language (e.g. JavaScript).]
+This includes not only website servers and browsers, but also software packages like the R libraries we've been using.^[Fun fact: A number of R packages that we'll be using later in this course (e.g. `leaflet`, `plotly`, etc.) are really just a set of wrapper functions that interact with the underlying APIs and convert your R code into some other language (e.g. JavaScript).]
+Key concepts include:

+- **Server:** A powerful computer that runs an API.
+- **Client:** A program that exchanges data with a server through an API.
+- **Protocol:** The "etiquette" underlying how computers talk to each other (e.g. HTTP).
+- **Methods:** The "verbs" that clients use to talk with a server.
+The main one that we'll be using is `GET` (i.e. ask a server to retrieve information), but other common methods are `POST`, `PUT` and `DELETE`.
+- **Requests:** What the client asks of the server (see Methods above).
+- **Response:** The server's response.
+This includes a *Status Code* (e.g. "404" if not found, or "200" if successful), a *Header* (i.e. meta-information about the reponse), and a *Body* (i.e the actual content that we're interested in).
+- Etc.

 ### A bit more about API endpoints